PR3SIDENT/enshrouded-community/DockerRessources/README.md

     2 - Startup script.sh is image embended file that will be used to initialize container and launch/update service<br>
     3 - both yaml files are to be used with COMPOSE to create stack.<br>
 <br>
 NOTE : you can use ONE of the file.
-As the standalone is made for simple docker install and the swarm is used... well, fo swarm ;)<br>
+As the standalone is made for simple docker install and the swarm is used... well, for swarm ;)<br>
 <br>
 # Status